mlswg/mls-protocol/draft-barnes-mls-protocol.md

 is called an "epoch", and each state is assigned an epoch number that increments when the state changes.

-MLS handshake message provide each node with enough information about the trees to authenticate messages within the group and compute the group secrets.
+MLS handshake messages provide each node with enough information about the trees to authenticate messages within the group and compute the group secrets.

-Thus, each participant will need store the following information about each state of the group:
+Thus, each participant will need to store the following information about each state of the group:

 1. The participant's index in the identity/ratchet trees
-2. The private key for the participant's leaf key pair
+2. The private key associated to the participant's leaf public key
-3. The private key for the participant's identity key pair
+3. The private key associated to the participant's identity public key
 4. The current epoch number
-5. The group ID
+5. The group identifier (GID)
 6. A subset of the identity tree comprising at least the copath for the participant's leaf
 7. A subset of the ratchet tree comprising at least the copath for the participant's leaf
-8. The current message master secret
+8. The current message encryption shared secret, called master secret
 9. The current add key pair
 10. The current init secret